exbin/bined-android/README.md

 Features
 --------

+UNDER DEVELOPMENT

-- Data as hexadecimal codes and text preview
+- TODO: Data as hexadecimal codes and text preview
-- Insert and overwrite edit modes
+- TODO: Insert and overwrite edit modes
-- Support for selection and clipboard actions
+- TODO: Support for selection and clipboard actions
-- Support for showing unprintable/whitespace characters
+- TODO: Support for showing unprintable/whitespace characters
-- Support for undo/redo
+- TODO: Support for undo/redo
-- Support for charset/encoding selection
+- TODO: Support for charset/encoding selection
-- Codes can be also binary, octal or decimal
+- TODO: Codes can be also binary, octal or decimal
-- Searching for text / hexadecimal code with matching highlighting
+- TODO: Searching for text / hexadecimal code with matching highlighting
-- Support for huge files
+- TODO: Support for huge files
-- Delta mode - Only changes are stored in memory
+- TODO: Delta mode - Only changes are stored in memory

 Compiling
 ---------